Wireless Network & Internet

 DragonFly3 is the University's preferred wireless network.
 It offers the best security and performance.
 It's supported on computers, tablets and phones.
 DragonFly3 is available to all students, faculty, and staff with a current University user ID.

 Instructions for Connecting to DragonFly3 and Using the DragonFly3 Installation Wizard

 DragonFly-Play is exclusively for use in Drexel Housing (including Greek and 34th Street Housing) for connecting game consoles, streaming appliances, smart TVs and other home entertainment devices.
 For example: PlayStation, Xbox and Nintendo game consoles.
 Other examples include: Apple TV, Roku players, Amazon Fire TV, and Amazon Echo.
 DragonFly-Play is an open network that does not require you to configure a Wi-Fi password nor does it require any registration.
-To use this network, just follow your devices configuration instructions and connect to the DragonFly-Play network.
-During setup, if your device asks if you are at home or on a campus network, select the at home option.
-This network is for use by entertainment devices that remain in the rooms of university housing residents.

-DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 or DragonFly-Play because they do not support enterprise class WPA2 and 8021.X user name authentication.
+DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 because they do not support enterprise class WPA2 and 8021.X user name authentication.
 These devices should connect to the DragonFly Wireless Network.
 Device Wi-Fi address registration is necessary to use DragonFly.

 Instruction for Connecting to DragonFly and Using the Wi-Fi Address Registration System

 Visitors and guests to the Drexel campus should use the wireless Drexel Guest Network for basic web browsing.
 It is limited to services that are publicly available.